groovy-tutorial/groovy-tutorial/manuscript/09/09_20_Interfaces.md

     displayKeys myMap

-So it's a rather useless example but the point is that the `displayKeys` method can accept any value for parameter `m`, provided `m` is an instance of a class that implements the `Map` interface.
+It's a rather useless example but the point is that the `displayKeys` method can accept any value for parameter `m`, provided `m` is an instance of a class that implements the `Map` interface.
 If I'd been specific and written the method signature as `def displayKeys(LinkedHashMap m)`, my method has a far narrower field of usage.
 As I'm just using the `Map` interface's `keySet` method, I don't really need to limit the possible values for `m`.